-For the years ending 2013, 2012, and 2011, our consolidated business units produced a net income of \$9.0 million (primarily driven by a decrease in our interest expense as noted above), a net loss of \$914,000, and a net income of \$10.0 million (primarily driven by a decrease in our tax provision of \$14.4 million caused by a reduction in the valuation allowance related to our Australian operations), respectively, attributable to Reading International, Inc. common shareholders.
-For many of the years prior to 2013, we consistently experienced net losses.
-However, as explained in the Cinema and Real Estate segment sections above, we have generally noted improvements in our segment operating income such that we have a positive segment operating income for each of the years of 2013, 2012, and 2011, that in years past has been negative.
+For the years ending 2014, 2013, and 2012, our consolidated business units produced a net income of \$25.7 million; a net income of \$9.0 million and a net loss of \$914,000 respectively, attributable to Reading International, Inc. common shareholders.
+For many of the years prior to 2013 we experienced a net loss.
+However, as explained in the Cinema and Real Estate segment sections above, we have generally noted improvements in our segment operating income such that we have a positive segment operating income for each of the years of 2014, 2013, and 2012, that in years past has been negative.
 Although we cannot assure that this trend will continue, we are committed to the overall improvement of earnings through good fiscal management.